samwinslow/mailchimp-campaigns-plugin/README.md

 1 event will be captured per user, per event.
 The event names as they will appear in PostHog are:

 - `Mailchimp email delivered`
+  - Sent for every email, including bounced deliveries.
+  - If the result was a bounce, the property `mc_delivery_successful` will be false.
 - `Mailchimp email opened`
 - `Mailchimp email link clicked`
 - `Mailchimp email bounced`